-It is really important to educate yourself prior to making your diamond purchase.
-Learn about the 4 C’s (cut, colour, clarity and carat) of diamonds and how they affect the lustre, sparkle, quality and price of the stone.
+It is really important to educate yourself before making your diamond purchase.
+Learn about the 4 C’s (cut, colour, clarity, and carat) and how they affect the lustre, sparkle, quality, and price of a diamond.

-When diamonds are cut too shallow or too deep, the diamond will not be very brilliant and in some cases appear dark or empty in the centre.
+When diamonds are cut too shallow or too deep, the diamond will not look brilliant and in some cases appear dark or empty in the centre.

-The clarity of a diamond is based on how many or how few imperfections (known as inclusions) there are in the stone as well as where in the diamond these inclusions occur.
+The clarity of a diamond is based on how many or how few imperfections (known as inclusions) there are in the stone as well as where these inclusions occur.

 According to GIA, diamond clarity is labelled by the following chart:

-VVS1 and VVS2 clarity diamonds have very tiny inclusions that are extremely to very difficult to see under 10x magnification, even by gemmologists and diamond experts.
-Some inclusions that may be in a VVS diamond could be a pinpoints, needles or internal graining.
+VVS1 and VVS2 clarity diamonds have very tiny inclusions that are extremely difficult to see under 10x magnification, even to gemmologists and diamond experts.
+Some inclusions that may be in a VVS diamond could be pinpoints, needles, or internal graining.

 SI1 and SI2 clarity diamonds have larger inclusions than the VS range.
 To the trained eye, these inclusions are easily visible under 10x magnification.
 Some inclusions that might be on an SI diamond are chips, knots, and feathers.

 Diamond Colour refers to how colourless the stone is.
-The more colourless (white) the stone is, the more valuable.
-As we move down the scale, the diamonds start to have more colour in them such as slight tints of yellow or brown which decreases the value of the diamond.
+The clearer (white) the stone is, the more valuable it becomes.
+As we move down the scale, the diamonds start to have more colour in them such as slight tints of yellow or brown, which decreases the value of the diamond.
 The GIA diamond chart grades diamonds from D (colourless) to Z (light yellow or brown).
-GIA groups diamonds into a number of categories.
+GIA groups diamonds into several categories.

 G,H, I, J (near colourless)

-To the untrained eye, diamonds on 1 or 2 colours difference may look very similar.
+To the untrained eye, diamonds with a 1 or 2 colour difference may look very similar.

-Novita’s opinion: As D-F colour diamonds look almost identical to the untrained eye, there usually isn’t a great need to get a D colour diamond over an E or F colour diamond if those are what’re available in your preferred shape, cut, clarity, etc.
+Novita’s opinion: As D-F colour diamonds look almost identical to the untrained eye, there usually isn’t a great need to get a D coloured diamond over an E or F. We believe it’s more important to look at the cut and shape.

 I-J colour diamonds have a slight tint of yellow in them and are a good “budget stone”.
-With these colours you are able to get a much larger stone for the same price you would pay on a higher colour stone in a smaller size.
+With these colours you can get a much larger stone for a similar price to a small D-F coloured diamond.

 The Cut of a diamond is the most important of the four C’s.
-Cut has the biggest effect on a diamond’s appearance and the amount of sparkle, fire and brilliance will depend on the cut grade of the diamond.
-If a diamond is not well proportioned, it may be too deep or too shallow and light that enters the stone will leak out the bottom of the diamond instead of bouncing back up.
-Diamonds that are well cut have light entering, reflecting off all the facets of the diamond and come straight back up, giving the diamond a scintillating appearance.
-Even a diamond of extremely high quality can still look dull if it lacks a high quality cut grade.Novita’s Recommendation: Very Good to Excellent Cut
+Cut has the biggest effect on a diamond’s appearance and the amount of sparkle, fire, and brilliance that it will have.
+If a diamond is not well proportioned, it may be too deep or too shallow, then the light that enters the stone will leak out of the bottom of the diamond instead of bouncing back up, making it lose that diamond brilliance.
+Diamonds that are well-cut have light entering, reflecting off all the facets of the diamond and coming straight back up, giving the diamond a scintillating appearance.
+Even a diamond of extremely high quality can still look dull if it lacks a high-quality cut grade.Novita’s Recommendation: Have a stone that has Excellent to Ideal Cut.